Skip to main content

 VA disability claims are granted based on your combined disability rating, which is assigned in the form of a percentage from 0 to 100.
 However, if your combined disability rating is 30 percent or higher, you may be eligible for additional compensation, such as dependency benefits for dependent children, parents, or a spouse.

-VA Disability Attorneys Fighting for Veterans
+VA Disability Attorneys Helping Veterans

-The dedicated team of veteran (VA) disability attorneys and advocates at Chisholm Chisholm & Kilpatrick LTD is proud to serve veterans in the Aurora, Colorado area.
-We have used our knowledge and experience to help thousands of veterans file successful appeals with the VA and receive the benefits to which they are rightfully entitled.
-To get started with your free initial consultation to see if we can assist you, contact the Chisholm Chisholm & Kilpatrick LTD team at (844) 549-4500.
+The dedicated team of veteran (VA) disability attorneys and advocates at Chisholm Chisholm & Kilpatrick is proud to serve veterans in the Aurora, Colorado, area.
+We have used our knowledge and experience to help thousands of veterans file appeals with VA and receive any benefits to which they are entitled.